kitouras/handwritten-text-segmentation/README.md

 # handwritten-text-segmentation
-Segmentation russian handwritten text by Unet + Gabor filters.
+Segmentation of a russian handwritten text by Unet + Gabor filters.